sunil-sukumaran/skill-bridge/README.md

 - **Polygon Network** for blockchain certificate infrastructure
 - **Rural Communities** who inspire our mission
 - **Open Source Community** for the amazing tools and libraries

+---

+**Built with ❤️ for India Team Ryomen** 🇮🇳

+*"Naan oru thadava sonna, nooru thadava sonna maadhiri."* - We don't just promise change.
+We deliver it.